rctn/pseudocerebellum/docs/about.rst

 kin--cerebellum-like associative memory is likely to be important for all kinds of learning, not just for learning of motor control.
 Its huge number of neurons and synapses suggests a capacity that is large enough to support learning over a lifetime.
+We view such a memory as essential for sensor-motor learning and cognition that brains are capable of.

 Pseudocerebellum is an associative memory for high-dimensional vectors--for vectors with thousands of dimensions.
 When cued with a